 Subaru Car Insurance in Australia - What You Need to Know

-Subaru has built a loyal following in Australia, particularly valued for its Symmetrical All-Wheel Drive system that handles Australia's varied terrain and weather conditions.
-The Outback and Forester are popular with rural and lifestyle drivers, while the WRX has a devoted performance car following.
+Subaru has built a loyal following in Australia, prized for its Symmetrical All-Wheel Drive system that handles everything from wet city roads to gravel tracks.
+The Outback and Forester are particularly popular with regional and lifestyle drivers, while the Crosstrek (formerly XV) appeals to urban buyers who want AWD capability in a compact package.
+The WRX maintains a devoted performance following.

 From an insurance perspective, most Subaru models fall into mid-range insurance groups.
-Their standard AWD systems add complexity to repairs but also provide excellent wet-weather safety.
-The WRX is a notable exception, sitting in higher insurance groups due to its performance nature and higher theft risk among younger driver demographics.
+Standard AWD adds complexity to repairs, but Subaru's strong safety credentials through ANCAP and its EyeSight driver-assist technology help keep premiums competitive.
+The WRX is a notable exception, sitting in higher insurance groups due to its performance nature and theft appeal.
+Use RedBook to check your Subaru's current market value.

-• Parts availability: Subaru parts are available through the dealer network and aftermarket suppliers, though some AWD components can be more costly
+• Parts availability: Subaru parts are available through the Australian dealer network and aftermarket suppliers, though some AWD components can be more costly to replace

 Subaru Insurance Costs by Model

 Estimated annual comprehensive insurance costs for popular Subaru models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in Sydney.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes